-An information session for Questions and Answers will be organized in January 2021 in all 6 provinces and shall be advertised as a clarification note to these guidelines on ICMPD electronic Application Platform.
+Information sessions will be organized in July, 2023 for all 5 provinces.
+Questions and Answers will be followed regularly during application process and shall be advertised as a clarification note to these guidelines on ICMPD electronic Application Platform.

 Prospective applicants may submit questions on the ICMPD electronic Application Platform before the deadline specified under section "2.4.2.
 Indicative Timetable", specifying the publication reference.